John Russell Pope: Career

-Lesser known projects by Pope's firm include Union Station, Richmond, Virginia (1917), with a central rotunda capped with a low saucer dome; it now houses the Science Museum of Virginia; Branch House (1917–1919), a Tudor-style mansion in Richmond, now housing the Virginia Center for Architecture; the Baltimore Museum of Art; and in Washington, D.C., the National City Christian Church, DAR Constitution Hall, American Pharmacists Association Building, Ward Homestead, and the National Archives Building (illustration, left).
-In Milwaukee, Wisconsin, he designed a severe neo-Georgian clubhouse for the University Club (1926).
-In Oneonta, New York, he designed the first building for Hartwick College: Bresee Hall was constructed in 1928.
-In 1932, he constructed the chapter house for Alpha Delta Phi at Cornell University in Ithaca, New York.
-Earlier, he designed the City Hall in Plattsburgh, New York, which was completed in 1917, and the city's Macdonough Monument, erected in 1926 to commemorate the naval victory of Commodore Macdonough in the Battle of Plattsburgh on September 11, 1814.
+Lesser known projects by Pope's firm include Union Station, Richmond, Virginia (1917), with a central rotunda capped with a low saucer dome; it now houses the Science Museum of Virginia, the Branch House (1917–1919), a Tudor-style mansion in Richmond, now housing The Branch Museum of Architecture and Design; the Baltimore Museum of Art; and in Washington, D.C., the National City Christian Church, DAR Constitution Hall, American Pharmacists Association Building, Ward Homestead, and the National Archives Building (illustration, left).

+In 1917, he designed the City Hall (Plattsburgh, New York), which was completed in 1917, and the city's Macdonough Monument, erected in 1926 to commemorate the naval victory of Commodore Macdonough in the Battle of Plattsburgh on September 11, 1814.

 Pope designed additions to the Tate Gallery and British Museum in London, an unusual honor for an American architect, and the War Memorial at Montfaucon-d'Argonne, France.
 Pope also designed extensive alterations to Belcourt, the Newport residence of Oliver and Alva Belmont.
 The Georgian Revival residence he built in 1919 for Thomas H. Frothingham in Far Hills, New Jersey has been adapted as the United States Golf Association Museum.

-Pope was a member of the U.S. Commission of Fine Arts in Washington, DC from 1912 to 1922, serving as vice chairman from 1921 to 1922.
+Pope was a member of the United States Commission of Fine Arts in Washington, D.C. from 1912 to 1922, serving as vice chairman from 1921 to 1922.
 He also served on the Board of Architectural Consultants for the Federal Triangle complex in Washington, D.C.
+During the 1920s, the firm designed a number of well known country estates including Spring Hill Farms, later renamed Cobble Court.

+In Milwaukee, Wisconsin, he designed a severe neo-Georgian clubhouse for the University Club (1926).
+In Oneonta, New York, he designed the first building for Hartwick College, Bresee Hall, which was constructed in 1928.

+In 1932, he constructed the chapter house for Alpha Delta Phi at Cornell University in Ithaca, New York.

+Pope won a Silver Medal in the 1932 Summer Olympics for his design of the Payne Whitney Gymnasium.

+Death

+Pope fell ill at his Newport, Rhode Island and was hospitalized on August 9, 1937.
+Pope was diagnosed with abdominal cancer.
+He died on the night of August 27, 1937 at Presbyterian Hospital in New York City.
+He was 63.